 The young musicians chosen to participate will have a unique opportunity to focus purely on developing their talents without the distractions of normal, everyday life.
 An intense practice, lessons and coaching schedule is balanced with chamber music reading, socializing and recreational activities.
 Swimming, movie night and trips to vibrant downtown Ann Arbor are just a few of the many fun activities available to the students.
 There is also a focus on our students becoming “Complete Musicians”, equipped with the skills needed for a professional musician today.
 These range from public speaking and stage presence to networking and even pedagogy.

-In addition to the student-driven coursework of Center Stage Strings, there are also Guest Artist Recitals, Faculty Concerts and Masterclasses presented by world class artists and teachers.
-A sample schedule will be available in early 2018 with more about the exciting summer event schedule.
+In addition to the student-driven coursework of Center Stage Strings, there are also Guest Artist Recitals, Faculty Concerts and Masterclasses presented by world class artists and teachers

 The application consists of five parts.
 (Applications are not complete until all required materials have been received.)